 Wallops Island is a neighboring island to Chincoteague and once also had feral ponies.
 When Wallops was purchased by the government in 1971 to create the Wallops Island National Wildlife Refuge the ponies were incorporated into the herds on Assateague.

 Welsh is stated in several sources as having been crossed into Chincoteagues.
 One source stated that a chestnut roan stallion from Farnley Farm was sent to Chincoteague for three years and was bred to mares.
-The brief presence of classic roan in Chincoteagues was likely the result of this outcrossing.
+The brief presence of sabino roan in Chincoteagues was likely the result of this outcrossing.
 A Chincoteague Pony management plan from 2013 started that "A wide variety of breeds such as Morgan, Welsh, Shetland, Arabian, and Mustangs were paced in the Chincoteague pony herd to increase genetic diversity and vigor among the present stock".